 A contributed perspectives piece by Deborah Figliola

-Deborah Figliola is one of several parents and teachers suing the Harrisonburg City Public School Board.
+Deborah Figliola is one of several teachers suing the Harrisonburg City Public School Board.